MyBitFoundation/MyBit-Faucet.tech/contracts/README.md

 }
 ```

-##### DepositFunds:
+##### Deposit Tokens:
-To deposit tokens you must call `approveAndCall(tokenFaucet.address, amountToDeposit, 0x0)` on the ERC20 token, with the TokenFaucet as the spender.
+To deposit tokens you must call `approveAndCall(tokenFaucet.address, amountToDeposit, 0x0)` on the ERC20 token contract, with the TokenFaucet as the spender.
 This will approve a transfer and then call the following function.

+:heavy_exclamation_mark: You can leave the data field empty by inputting 0x0
 ```javascript
   function receiveApproval(address _from, uint _amount, address _token, bytes _data)
   external {